Songs of the Humpback Whale (album): Reception

 The album was an unexpected hit, quickly selling over 125,000 copies and eventually going multi-platinum, becoming the most popular nature recording in history.
 Sales from the album benefited the Whale Fund of the Wildlife Conservation Society, then known as the New York Zoological Society.
 Payne worked as a research zoologist for the Wildlife Conservation Society and also as Scientific Director of its Whale Fund while producing the album and its follow up, Deep Voices, from 1966 to 1983.

 The 1979 Vol. 155, No. 1 issue of National Geographic included a flexi disc with excerpts from the album.
 The excerpts were accompanied by commentary by Payne.
 Distributed to 10.5 million subscribers, this constituted the largest single pressing in recording history, and helped to raise public awareness about whales.

-The recordings and the tremendous of popularity of the album propelled the movement to end commercial whaling, which at the time was pushing many species dangerously close to extinction.
+The recordings and the tremendous popularity of the album propelled the movement to end commercial whaling, which at the time was pushing many species dangerously close to extinction.
 In 1970, Payne gave testimony to the United States Department of the Interior for the purpose of getting great whale species listed as endangered species, and he played recordings of humpback whale songs for meeting participants.
 The following years saw the enactment of various protections for whale species, including the Marine Mammal Protection Act of 1972, and the Endangered Species Act of 1973.
 Commercial whaling was finally banned by the International Whaling Commission in 1986.

 Excerpts from the record have been used in songs by Judy Collins, Léo Ferré, Kate Bush, in the symphonic suite And God Created Great Whales by Alan Hovhaness, and in the movie Star Trek IV: The Voyage Home.
 An excerpt was also included on the Voyager Gold Record which was carried aboard the Voyager program spacecraft.
 Excerpts from "Solo Whale" were used to create the sound effects for the monster Biollante in the 1989 Toho film Godzilla vs. Biollante.

 Numerous other recordings of humpback and other whales have attempted to capitalize on its popularity.
 In 2010 the album was inducted into the National Recording Registry as one of the significant recordings that "are culturally, historically, or aesthetically important, and/or inform or reflect life in the United States."

 In 1977, Payne released a follow-up album, Deep Voices - The Second Whale Record (Capitol ST 11598), which included sounds of blue whales and right whales.